numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: PyArrayObject** PyArray_ConvertToCommonType(PyObject* op, int* n)

-    Using the newly introduced iterator with flag NPY_ITER_COMMON_DTYPE is preferred to this method.
+    May be deprecated in the future.
+Using the newly introduced iterator with flag NPY_ITER_COMMON_DTYPE or with the same dtype parameter for all operands is preferred to this method.

     Convert a sequence of Python objects contained in *op* to an array of ndarrays each having the same data type.
 The type is selected